ironbar/hungry_geese/reports/04_Modeling.md

 So that leaves only the tool of learning rate.
 We have to experiment with smaller learning rates.

+It seems that decreasing the learning rate is having a clear effect on the loss, which is more stable.
+However we have to wait to see if that translates into a better elo score.

+## Iteration 6.
+Deep Q* Learning

+### Goal

+The goal of this iteration is to try to create an agent that is consistently better than quantum agent by applying Deep Q* Learning.

+We have seen that there is a wall around 1400 elo score that models trained with monte carlo returns cannot pass.
+Hopefully using temporal difference for learning will break that wall.

+### Development

+#### Implementation

+I would like to make the minimal changes to existing code on a first step to enable to most fair comparison with monte carlo.

+I have identified the following changes that are needed:

+- is_terminal_state, I need to save this data in order to be able to compute the target reward
+- opposite_action_mask, This is needed to filter that action previously to applying max operator
+- do not acumulate reward, I need the reward at each step

+When training I will load the data, that should be sorted, compute the target values and train.

+### Results

 ### Results

 <!---

 What are the advantages of Q* learning?
 Check paragraph from Atari paper.
 Also there is no proof of convergence.

 ## Iteration n. title